elunna/hackem/README.md

 		- [ ] win/share/monsters.txt

 Other ideas:

-	- [ ] Make mist wolves leave trail of mist?
-(Like hezrous leave gas clouds)
+	- [ ] Make were-critters summon more diversity of monsters
 	- [ ] Werespiders should summon more types: giant spiders, jumping spiders, recluse and cave spiders.
+	- [ ] Werewolves can summon shadow wolves and mist wolves.
+	- [ ] Wererats can summon new rats

+	- [ ] Make Galltrits only generate in Hell.
 	- [ ] Check town/minetown for dwarf thief/gnome thief placement
 	- [ ] Make blood imps, nupperibos drain levels as well?
 	- [ ] Blood imps should probably have a vampiric attack.
 	- [ ] clear jelly has touch acid attack, but not passive.
 Add passive acid?
 	- [ ] yellow jelly has passive stun, but not active. add passive acid?
 	- [ ] orange jelly has passive sleep, but not active attack. add passive acid?
- 	- [ ] rancid jelly should leave a trail of acid slime?

 	- [ ] Should rancid jelly eat organics?
-	- [ ] Make were-critters summon more diversity of monsters

 	- [ ] Update mines.des to include different types of gnomes, dwarves, and thieves.
 	- [ ] Kobolds use the orc sounds, maybe they should have their own sounds?
 	- [ ] Upgrade giant badger to be much stronger, and maybe grow up into honey badger?
-	- [ ] Usually known as stinky animals due to their ability of release a nasty odor from their well-developed anal scent glands.
-Add a poison gas cloud trail?
 	- [ ] Most badgers are solitary, nocturnal animals. (spawn in very small groups, they like the dark)
 	- [ ] Honey badgers should love bee hives... and be mortal enemies with bees (or team a)
 	- [ ] catoblepas: The gaze attack doesn't seem to give a message when you die.
 The reason for death is "gaze of death"